givingjar/blog.givingjar.org/_posts/2016-05-25-charity-spotlight-lansing-makers-network.md

 In early 2012, Brian was inspired by the maker movement that was sweeping across the country.
 After meeting with members of a local electronics group, they decided to organize a nonprofit and create a makerspace in Lansing.

-After a year of planning and searching for space, they setup shop at what used to be the Temple Club.
+After a year of planning and searching for space, they moved into the former Temple Club.
 This would be their home for the next two years while Lansing's community of makers grew.

 ## Big Wins

-Since forming, the organization's community outreach has been a big hit.
+Since forming, the Lansing Maker Network's community outreach has been a big hit.
 They have participated in [Maker Faire Detroit][3], the [MSU Science Festival][4], and a variety of grade school programs and field trips in the Lansing area.
 Their partnership with [Impression 5][5] has also opened up more opportunities for kids &mdash;and parents&mdash; to learn how to make new things.

 In 2015, the Lansing Makers Network moved their makerspace to the Leaseway Building in Lansing.
-This new space is all on one floor, making the whole space very accessible to visitors.
-It also has a garage door that makes it easy to move equipment and creations in and out.
-The unified space also promotes collaboration.
-Brian likes the idea that different types of makers and crafters such as welders and knitters can now work together.
+The new space has a large garage door for easily moving equipment and creations in and out.
+Everything is on one floor, too.
+This greatly improves the accessibility of the space and promotes collaboration.
+Brian likes the idea that different types of makers and crafters (e.g. welders and knitters) can more easily work together.

 ![][6]

 ## Today

+The Lansing Makers Network continues to work with schools and museums.
+They also offer classes and workshops that range anywhere from jewelry-making to electronics.
+They empower people to build things on their own and they do this by teaching you not how to be a maker, but how to be a better maker.